Dr. Austin Demby, Sierra Leone Minister of Health, shares his vision for healthcare in his latest op-ed.

 Meet the First Patient to Receive Surgery in Sierra Leone

-Celebrating a Year of Lasting Impact
+Celebrating Another Year of Transformative Impact

-With a two-ship fleet, Mercy Ships and its host nations can make an even greater impact in 2024 – and that means double the volunteers are needed.
-The Global Mercy is currently serving in Sierra Leone, and the newly renovated Africa Mercy® is in Madagascar.
-Find your place on board today.
+With its two-ship fleet, Mercy Ships and its host nations can carry on impacting lives in 2025 – and that means double the volunteers are needed.
+The Global Mercy is currently serving in Sierra Leone, and the Africa Mercy is in Madagascar.

 “…an extraordinary group of people from around the world who exemplify a unique expression of compassion…”